jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

 Nyuzi is an experimental multicore GPGPU processor.
-It supports vector floating point, fine grained hardware multithreading, and a coherent L1/L2 cache hierarchy.
-The SystemVerilog RTL is fully synthesizable and has been validated on FPGA.
-This project also includes a C++ toolchain based on LLVM, a symbolic debugger, an emulator, software libraries,
-and RTL verification tests.
+It supports vector floating point, hardware multithreading, and cache coherence.
+The SystemVerilog hardware design is synthesizable and runs on FPGA.
+This project also includes a LLVM-based C++ toolchain, a symbolic debugger, an emulator, software libraries, and hardware verification tests.
 It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: Apache 2.0
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki